IBM/event-automation/_tutorials/ep-tutorial-11.md

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example11-6.png "adding an event source node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example11-6.png "adding an event source node")

     Create an event source node by dragging one onto the canvas.
-You can find this in the "Events" section of the left panel.
+You can find this in the **Events** section of the left panel.

 1. Add a new event source.